 - Join the squares with C3

-How to arrange the layout of this granny square blanket
+Arrange the layout for this granny square blanket crochet pattern

 The blanket width will have 6 squares and the length will use 7 squares.
 Sewing instructions are in the “join the squares” section below.
 Join the squares alternating the colors.
 When it’s time to join them, follow this chart to set up the layout and for the sewing guide.